ycm-core/YouCompleteMe/README.md

 another (very small) Vim plugin called [ListToggle][] (which also makes it possible to change the height of the `locationlist` window), also written by yours truly.

-#### C# Diagnostic Support
-Unlike the C-family diagnostic support, the C# diagnostic support is not a full compile run.
-Instead, it is a simple syntax check of the current file _only_.
-The `:YcmForceCompileAndDiagnostics` command also is only a simple syntax check, _not_ a compile.
-This means that only syntax errors will be displayed, and not semantic errors.
-For example, omitting the semicolon at the end of statement will be displayed as a diagnostic error, but using a nonexistent class or variable will not be.

 #### Diagnostic highlighting groups